Transforming Health Care

-Transitioning all 12 RHAs into one organization will formally occur on December 4, but full transformation will take time.
+Transitioning all 12 health regions into one organization formally began on December 4, 2017, but full transformation will take time.
 Day one of operations is truly day one, and is just the beginning.
 That includes the full organizational structure of the Saskatchewan Health Authority, and how local administration will be structured and how it will function.

 The work to unify the health system under a single organization and coordinate system-wide transformation to improve patient care will be a multi-year journey in collaboration with patients, health care providers and partners like you across the health system.

-I appreciate your continued advocacy to achieve healthy outcomes for residents in your community, and am committed to ensuring you remain informed as the Saskatchewan Health Authority evolves in the months ahead.
+I appreciate your continued advocacy to achieve healthy outcomes for residents in your community, and am committed to ensuring you remain informed as the Saskatchewan Health Authority evolves.

 Scott LivingstoneCEO Saskatchewan Health Authority